ssvlabs/ssv/ibft/README.md

 The implementation of BFT.
 IBFT is a consensus mechanism that ensures a single, agreed-upon ordering of transactions in the blockchain.

-IBFT uses a pool of validation nodes - _Validators_ - operating on an Ethereum network to determine if a proposed block is suitable for addition to the chain.
+IBFT uses a pool of validation nodes - _Validators_ - operating on an Ethereum network - ETH 2.0 - for `Attestation` and `Proposal`.

-At a very high level point-of-view we can express the main flow as follows:
+At a very high level point-of-view we can be expressed in a **3 phase protocol**:

-1. One validator node is selected randomly by the algorithm as the _Proposer_ and is responsible for computing and constructing a block.
-2. The others - committee - checks validity of the block proposed and vote - sign - for this block to be published to the blockchain.
-3. In case the block reaches 2/3 of votes - majority of committees votes and signatures - the block gets promoted and published to the blockchain.
-4. Validators - nodes - selects the new _Proposer_ to receive, compute, and propose the new block to the next block interval.

-   In case of block validation/voting failure, the _Proposer_ is changed, and the process starts over again.
+1. `PRE-PREPARE`: a leader is selected from the validators group to propose a value to agree upon.
+1. `PREPARE`: upon receiving a valid pre-prepare, other validators broadcasts the prepare message.
+1. `COMMIT`: upon receiving 2/3 votes, validators broadcasts a commit message.

 _Istanbul BFT is inspired by Castro-Liskov 99 [paper](http://pmg.csail.mit.edu/papers/osdi99.pdf)_